 If you are choosing a Psychotherapist it may be important to know something about their background.
 You should feel comfortable in asking about your Psychotherapist’s professional experience and level of training.
+You are entitled to ask about membership of professional organisations.

 Your Psychotherapist should develop a “Crisis Plan” and “Psychotherapy Contract” with you.
 The Crisis Plan outlines what to do if you feel you are having a Mental Health crisis.
 The Psychotherapy Contract should outline how often you agree to meet, costs of the therapy, what to do in the case of cancellations and other practical issues associated with the therapy.